ibm-cloud-docs/discovery-data/improve.md

 **To improve and customize your Document Retrieval project**:
 1. Enter a natural language query in the query box.
 1. Review the query results displayed.
-You can view the source document for each result by clicking on **View passage in document** or **View document**.
-For more information about how passages are identified in natural language queries, see [Passages](/docs/discovery-data?topic=discovery-data-query-parameters#passages).
+Depending on the settings, you can view the source document and additional information for each result by selecting **View passage in document**, **View document**, or **View table in document**.
+Passages are enabled by default for all project types, with the exception of **Content Mining**.
+For more information about default project settings, see [Default query settings](/docs/discovery-data?topic=discovery-data-project-defaults#query-defaults).
+For information about how passages are identified in natural language queries, see [Passages](/docs/discovery-data?topic=discovery-data-query-parameters#passages).
+    Tabs available when you view the source document (tabs displayed will depend on the project settings)
+    -  **Document**: Preview of the source document, with passages highlighted if enabled.
+    -  **JSON**: The JSON output of the query that includes the `document id`, `metadata`, `enriched_text`, and more.
+    -  **Contract data** ([{{site.data.keyword.discoveryshort}} for Content Intelligence](/docs/discovery-data?topic=discovery-data-output_schema) only): Displays the contract elements.
+You can filter them by entity, or click on any one of the highlighted elements to view the details about that element.
 1. Configure the desired improvement tools.
 1. For some of the tools, after you apply the improvement, a **Recrawl** or **Reprocess** of the collections in your project will start automatically.
 To do so manually, open the **Activity** page of each collection.
 1. Retry the query.